p0deje/Maccy/README.md

 </div>

 Maccy is a lightweight clipboard manager for macOS.
-It keeps the history of what you copy and lets you easily navigate, search and use previous clipboard contents.
+It keeps the history of what you copy and lets you quickly navigate, search, and use previous clipboard contents.

 <!-- vim-markdown-toc Marked -->